US Expat Taxes for Americans Living in Israel – What You Need to Know

 The US and Israeli governments share taxpayer info, while Israeli banks pass on their US account holders’ account info to the IRS, so it’s not worth being economical with the truth or burying your head in the sand.
 The penalties for tax evasion for expats are stringent to say the least.

 If you’re a US citizen or green card holder (including dual citizens) and have been living in Israel for some time but didn’t know you should have been filing taxes, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without facing any penalties.
 It’s better to do this soon though, before the IRS comes to you.

 Israeli taxes – what you need to know

 If you’re resident in Israel, defined by Israel being the ‘centre of your life’ during the tax year, and/or you spend a minimum of 183 days in Israel during the tax year, you should file an Israeli return.
 Israeli tax returns are due by April 30th if you file online.

 The Israeli equivalent of the IRS is called the Israel Tax Authority.

 Israeli income tax rates are relatively high compared to the US, so for many people it will make sense to claim the Foreign Tax Credit.
-You can find information on Israeli income tax rates here.
+Israeli income tax rates range from 10% to 50%.

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in Israel, that you contact an expat tax specialist.